Malarone (Atovaquone And Proguanil Hydrochloride)

 What Is Malarone Used For?

-Malarone is an antimalarial medication that contains two active ingredients: atovaquone and proguanil hydrochloride.
-It’s specifically designed to prevent and treat a particular type of malaria infection.
+Malarone is a medication that contains atovaquone and proguanil hydrochloride, used to prevent and treat a specific type of malaria known as Plasmodium falciparum malaria.

 Primary Uses